Soul And / Or Related Artists

 During the groups early incarnation, they were performing as a Doo-Wop outfit in 1960.

-They signed with the Gamble label in 1966 and achieved instant success with the Top 20 R & B hit '(We'll Be) United'.
+They recorded a couple of sides for the Music Voice, Musicor and Excel imprints during 1964 - 1966, prior to signing with the Gamble label in 1966, achieving instant success with the Top 20 R & B hit '(We'll Be) United' b/w 'Up And Down The Ladder'.

 One year later, they charted again with the song 'Together', taken from the album 'The Intruders Are Together'.